zkry/asm-blox/README.md

 # Installation

-  The game is still in progress but you can install it by adding the files in your load path and calling `(require 'asm-blox)`.
+## MELPA

+  This package is on MELPA and can be found under the name `asm-blox`.

 ## via straight.el